 Cambodia Peace Gallery (Cambodia Peace Museum) - An amazing project with great execution.
 The history of Cambodia is rooted in pain, yet there is more to it than war.
 This museum focuses on recovery and the engagement of Cambodians in peace efforts throughout the world.

 Phnom Sampeau - Phnom Sampeou is one of the most popular visitor attractions in Cambodia.
 It means ‘Ship Mountain’ because its peculiar shape resembles a ship.
 This legendary 100-meter high mountain, topped by Wat Sampeou, contains three natural caves lined with Buddhist shrines and statues: Pkasla, Lakhaon, and Aksopheak.
 Pkasla cave is full of uprooted stones and is considered important because Sampeou inhabitants go there to celebrate after a marriage.
-Some caves were used by the Khmer Rouge as killing caves.
-Skeletons of their victims still remain in the caves.
+Some caves were used by the Khmer Rouge as killing caves, and skeletons of their victims still remain.
 The wat is approached by a flight of 700 stairs.
 It is not exceptional, but the view is spectacular.
 Next to Phnom Sampeou are several important mountain clusters.

-Battambang Bat Caves - It’s something of a spectacle sitting at the foot of Battambang’s Phnom Sampeou, the sun sinking into the horizon as a stream of millions of bats pours from caves and zooms into the sky.
-Here’s all you need to know about Cambodia’s bat caves.
+Battambang Bat Caves - It’s a spectacle sitting at the foot of Battambang’s Phnom Sampeou, with the sun sinking into the horizon as a stream of millions of bats pours from caves and zooms into the sky.
 For the next 30 to 40 minutes, this spectacle continues as the bats rise from their slumber and burst from the network of caves to hit the surrounding countryside for a night of hunting.

 Ta Dumbong Kro Aung Statue - Lok Ta Dambong Kra Nhoung - The town Battambang was named after him (Ta Dumbong), and the legend says he was a cow herder who found a magic black stick which he used to dethrone the king.
 The king’s sons ran off into the woods to become monks.
 After becoming king, Ta Dumbong started having dreams of a holy man on a white horse who would one day defeat him, and that day came when one of the princes returned on a white horse.
 When Ta Dumbong started rounding up holy men to have them killed, he threw his stick at the prince but missed, so he fled, and both he and the stick were never found.